qubd/mini_ecdsa/README.md

 Publ key: Q = (1449,1186)
 ```

 Digital signatures generated by ECDSA consist of a public key Q as well as two positive integers, r and s, which are smaller than the order of P. These values are computed using the private key d and a hash of the message.
-In this implementation I used sha256 as the hash function.
+In this implementation sha256 is the hash function being used.
 The signature is returned as a tuple when calling `sign`, and also printed nicely.

 ```
 >>> msg = 'this is an important message'